telekom-mms/ansible-bad-and-good-practices/README.md

 - you've commented the code why it is a good or bad practice
 - your code can be easily run, so please add a full playbook if possible
 - be open to discuss with your colleagues

+If you want to change, discuss or view the code - feel free to visit the repository: https://github.com/T-Systems-MMS/ansible-bad-and-good-practices